-It was William Kinsella, appointed bishop of Ossory at the age of thirty-three, who initiated the building of St. Mary’s.
-His era in Ossory (1829-45) saw nineteen churches built, including the fine parochial churches of Ballyragget, Castlecomer, Freshford, Inistioge, Durrow and Lisdowney, two wings of the present St. Kieran’s College completed, and a new cathedral begun.
-William Deane Butler, the architect for St. Kieran’s and Ballyragget, was chosen to be the architect of St. Mary’s.
-His neo-Gothic style marked a new and ambitious phase in church architecture.
-It set his buildings apart from previous ecclesiastical buildings in the diocese, and it reflected the new found confidence of the Catholic community.
+It was William Kinsella, appointed bishop of Ossory at the age of thirty-three, who initiated the building of St Mary’s.
+A small chapel in St Mary’s Parish, St James’s Chapel, built in 1774 had served as a cathedral for the Catholic population until this time.
+During Bishop Kinsella’s years as bishop significant building took place in the diocese: 19 churches including those in Ballyragget, Castlecomer, Freshford, Inistioge, Durrow and Lisdowney, two wings of the present St. Kieran’s College completed, and a new cathedral began.
+William Deane Butler, the architect for St Kieran’s and Ballyragget, was chosen to be the architect of St Mary’s.

-Kinsella had already announced his project for a new cathedral in February 1842 because St. James’s chapel had become “very old, very inconvenient and entirely too small”.
-The site chosen was Burrell’s Hall which housed the first Catholic college founded in Ireland after the repeal of the law against Catholic schoolmasters in 1782.
-Subscribers from St. Mary’s parish pledged over £1500 including £100 from Bishop Kinsella and £20 from Fr Theobald Matthew who had once been a student of Burrell’s Hall.
-Money was also raised from door and street collections, from the sale of site material and from bank loans.
-Work was begun in April 1843.
-On 18 August the foundation stone was laid by Bishop Kinsella assisted by the administrator, Fr Robert O’ Shea and others.
-When Bishop Kinsella died in his fiftieth year in December 1845 the walls were only seven feet high.
+Kinsella announced his project for a new cathedral in February 1842 and the site chosen was that of Burrell’s Hall which had housed the first Catholic college founded in Ireland after the repeal of the law against Catholic schoolmasters in 1782.
+Work was begun in April 1843 and on 18 August the foundation stone was laid by Bishop Kinsella.
+When Kinsella died in December 1845 the walls were only seven feet high.

 The cathedral was described as “of pure Gothic design, built entirely of chiseled limestone and cruciform in shape”.
-The tower which has become a landmark of the city was originally designed for St. Kieran’s College, and rises to a height of 186 feet.
+The tower which has become a landmark of the city was originally designed for St Kieran’s College and rises to a height of 186 feet.
 The high altar of Italian marble was purchased in Italy.
-The relics of Sts.
-Cosmos and Damian and St. Clement were brought from Rome.
-Those of St. Victoria came later.
-At its opening the Cathedral was like many of the churches at that time rather bereft of ornament.
-A statue of Our Lady by Benzoni who sculpted the O’ Connell monument in the Irish College in Rome and the Bianconi mortuary chapel in Boherlahan was later commissioned by Bishop Walsh and stands in the remodeled sanctuary.
-The railings around the Cathedral were added in 1862.
+The relics of SS Cosmos and Damian and St Clement were brought from Rome.
+The statue of Our Lady by Benzoni’s statue of Our Lady was in the Cathedral when it was opened in 1857.
+The relics of St Victoria came in 1867.

-Less than thirty years later Bishop Collier found it necessary to do a great deal of work on St. Mary’s both inside and outside.
+Less than thirty years later once more Bishop Collier found it necessary to carry out necessary work in St Mary’s both inside and outside.
 Turrets had to be repaired and a leaking roof overhauled.
-Mosaic work and painting were done on the sanctuary and side chapels, pitch pine seats were put in the aisles and transepts, an altar was erected to the Little Flower, the organ was remodeled at a cost of £2,500 and choir stalls introduced.
+Mosaic work and painting were done on the sanctuary and side chapels, pitch pine seats were put in the aisles and transepts, an altar was erected to the Little Flower, the organ was remodeled at a cost of £2,500 and choir stalls were introduced.
 The cost came to £28,000 and was raised by collections throughout the diocese.

-During Bishop Birch’s time the cathedral was modernized to bring it into line with the requirements of Vatican II.
-Under the great tower was placed a new high altar of polished limestone surrounded by copper relief’s depicting scenes of church life in Ossory.
+During Bishop Birch’s time, the cathedral was modernized to bring it into line with the requirements of Vatican II.
+Under the great tower was placed a new high altar of polished limestone surrounded by copper reliefs depicting biblical scenes.
 Many other changes were made including a new tabernacle to facilitate exposition of the Blessed Sacrament and what is practically a new organ constructed by a distinguished German organ builder.